yracnet/vite-plugin-api-routes/tutorial.md

 ### Step 5: Add middlewares

-For every route you can export a `MIDDLEWARES` array.
+For every route you can export an array for middlewares.
 This can be used for authentication purposes or any other sort of middleware that you need.

 ```js
 //file:src/api/v1/user/$userId.js